rodcsant/k8s-deploy-project/README.md

 # k8s-deploy-project
-## Files for a cloud cluster deployment project using Kubernetes
+## Files for a cloud cluster deployment project using Kubernetes and GCP

 ### Passo-a-passo da execução do projeto: